gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### !callout-success
 ## Key Takeaways:
-1. CALMS provides an alternative way to approach DevSecOps by highlighting key attributes that should be foundational to your organization, namely:
+1. CALMS provides an alternative way to approach DevOps by highlighting key attributes that should be foundational to your organization, namely:
    * Culture
    * Automation
    * Lean
    * Measurement, and
    * Sharing
-2. The Three Ways define the principles that underpin DevSecOps:
+2. The Three Ways define the principles that underpin DevOps:
    * Principle of Flow
    * Principles of Feedback, and
    * Principle of Continuous Learning.